Yashwanth-G22/Yashwanth-G22/README.md

 - 👋 Hi, I’m @Yashwanth-G22
 - 👀 I’m interested in facing challenges
 - 🌱 I’m currently learning React and redux
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on React, redux, node js project and others critical tasks as well
-- 📫 How to reach me ...
+- 📫 How to reach me with mail gyeswanth2201@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...